Intempt

 What Is Conversation Intelligence?

-Conversation intelligence is AI-powered software.
-It records, transcribes, and analyzes spoken conversations.
-It turns them into structured, usable data.
+Conversation intelligence is AI-powered software that records, transcribes, and analyzes spoken conversations and turns them into structured, usable data.

 The conversations it works with are mainly sales calls, customer success meetings, support interactions, and internal team meetings.